kapplan/ARIMA/README.md

 # Time Series Forecasting and Analysis using ARIMA (Predicting Poland's Inflation)

-This project is dedicated to forecasting inflation rates for Poland in 2024 using advanced time series analysis techniques in Python.
+This project is dedicated to forecasting inflation rates for Poland in 2024 using classical time series analysis techniques in Python.
 The core methodologies employed include ARIMA, one-step ahead forecasting, and recursive forecasting, alongside a comprehensive analysis of stationarity and structural breaks within the dataset.